What is anxiety?

-Anxiety is a common enough feeling that everyone experiences at some stage.
+Anxiety is a common enough feeling everyone can experience at some stage.
 It can be a normal emotional response to stressful situations.

 Anxiety is also a natural emotional response that can help us prepare for challenges, like sitting an exam or worrying about an awkward social occasion.

 What makes one person anxious may not create the same response in someone else.

 A break-up, concern about exams or work, or a fight with a friend can make you feel anxious, worried or scared.

-While anxiety is an everyday feeling, it can become a problem when there is no obvious reason for that anxiety, or when anxious feelings persist for more than a couple of weeks.
+While anxiety is an everyday feeling we all experience, it can become a problem when there is no obvious reason for that anxiety, or when anxious feelings persist for more than a couple of weeks.

 How can anxiety affect you?